Many organizations rely on Security Operations centres (SOC) as a valuable resource for security incident detection.

 They also gather threat intelligence on known risks, even in rare cases when there are no active threats.

-The SOC uses a couple of tools to collect data from various networks and devices to monitor anomalies and alert the staff for potential threats.
+The SOC uses several tools to collect data from various networks and devices to monitor anomalies and alert the staff for potential threats.

-The Security Operations centre is always searching for ways to improve security, which involves hacking their own systems to find weaknesses, also known as penetration testing.
+The Security Operations center is always searching for ways to improve security, which involves hacking their systems to find weaknesses, also known as penetration testing.

-A core role of the SOC personnel is to ensure that the organization is using the correct security tools and assessing what works and what doesn’t work.
+A core role of the SOC personnel is to ensure that the organization uses the correct security tools and assesses what works and what doesn’t.

 Who Works in the Security Operations centre?

-The Security Operations centre comprises highly skilled security analysts, engineers, and supervisors who make sure everything in the organization runs smoothly.
+The Security Operations centre comprises highly skilled security analysts, engineers, and supervisors who ensure everything runs smoothly.

 These professionals have undergone specific training on monitoring and managing security threats.

-They are skilled in using different security tools, and they know specific processes to follow when infrastructure is broken.
+They are skilled in using different security tools and know specific processes to follow when infrastructure is broken.

-Most Security Operations centres hierarchically categorize their analysts and engineers based on their skillset and experience.
-For example, a typical SOC team might have a structure like:
+Most Security Operations centers hierarchically categorize their analysts and engineers based on their skillset and experience.
+For example, a typical SOC team might have a structure like this:

 Level 1: This level comprises the professionals who respond to incidents first.
 They watch for alerts, determine the urgency of each alert, and send the case to the next level if needed.
 They may also be in charge of managing security tools and running regular reports.

 Level 2: They have better expertise, which makes them easily get to the root of problems and assess which part of the infrastructure is under attack.
-They are tasked with following due procedures to remediate problems, repair any fallout, and flag issues for more investigation.
+They follow due procedures to remediate problems, repair any fallout, and flag issues for more investigation.

 Level 3: This level comprises high-level experts who actively search for vulnerabilities within the network.
-They often use advanced threat detection tools to diagnose weaknesses and make recommendations for improving the organisation’s overall security.
+They often use advanced threat detection tools to diagnose weaknesses and recommend improving the organization’s security.
 Some specialists in this level include compliance auditors, forensic investigators, cybersecurity analysts etc.

-Level 4: This level comprises high-level managers and chief officers with several years of experience.
+Level 4 comprises high-level managers and chief officers with several years of experience.
 They oversee all the activities of the SOC team and hire, train and evaluate individual and overall performance.
 In addition, they act as the liaison between the SOC team and the organization in times of crisis.

-Depending on the size of an organization, an individual may perform multiple roles or overlap the various levels mentioned above.
+Depending on the size of an organization, an individual may perform multiple roles or overlap the levels above.
 Sometimes, it comes down to one or two people for the entire team.

 What are the Best Practices for Building a Security Operations centre?